serawork/ELK/README.md

 ### Installation Steps

 1. **Install Java:**
-   Open a terminal and run the following commands based on your Linux distribution:
+   Open a terminal and run the following commands:

    ```
    sudo apt update